1,000+ Opportunities

 Updates and announcements CAREER webinar materials and FAQ CAREER directorate and division contacts Faculty Early Career program July 11, 2025 - NSF Division of Materials Research Open Hour – Faculty Early… June 25, 2025 - CAREER Proposal Submission Logistics Webinar June 12, 2025 - NSF CAREER webinar on engineering education research proposals June 6, 2025 - NSF Division of Chemistry Early-Career Investigator Workshop (… May 19, 2025 - 2025 NSF CAREER Program Informational Webinar May 14, 2025 - 2025 ENG/CMMI CAREER Program Webinar May 14, 2025 - 2025 NSF CAREER Program Informational Webinar May 14, 2025 - 2025 ENG/CMMI CAREER Program Webinar May 8, 2025 - 2025 ENG/CMMI CAREER Program Webinar May 8, 2025 - 2025 ENG/CMMI CAREER Program Webinar Additional program resources FAQ: Faculty Early Career Development (CAREER) Program for Submission in Years 2022 - 2026 Awards made through this program Browse projects funded by this program Map of recent awards made through this program Directorate for Biological Sciences (BIO) Directorate for Computer and Information Science and Engineering (CISE) Directorate for STEM Education (EDU) Directorate for Engineering (ENG) Directorate for Geosciences (GEO) Directorate for Mathematical and Physical Sciences (MPS) Directorate for Social, Behavioral and Economic Sciences (SBE) Office of Integrative Activities (OD/OIA) Office of International Science and Engineering (OD/OISE) Directorate for Technology, Innovation and Partnerships (TIP)

-Based on current listing details, eligibility includes: Tenure-track assistant professors in U.S. institutions of higher education.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tenure-track assistant professors in U.S. institutions of higher education.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program